¾ÛÉ«¸ó

 ¾ÛÉ«¸ó will hold its annual Martin Luther King Jr. Celebration at 5:30 p.m.
 Thursday, Jan.
 21, to celebrate King’s life and legacy.
 Serving as this year’s keynote speaker is CNN political analyst and former South Carolina state Rep. Bakari Sellers.
 The virtual program is free and open to the public.

-Tags: University News, Community & Society, Martin Luther King Jr. Celebration, Division of People, Culture and Belonging, Events, Success Story
+Tags: University News, Community & Society, Martin Luther King Jr. Celebration, Events, Success Story

 Kent Campus